Omid-Mohebi/The-Book-of-Why/README.md

-# Causal Inference — The Book of Why
+# The Book of Why
 ### A Python implementation of Pearl's causal hierarchy

 ---